Click on map to explore our projects

 Agriculture Index Insurance: Kilimo Salama

 Can cell phones beat drought?
+How can dairy farmers protect their best cow?
+What if growers need a a loan?
 The Foundation's insurance program helps smallholders deal with weather and other risks.

 The Kilimo Salama Model

 Insurance should be simple, affordable, and relevant to small farmers.
 Kilimo Salama insures farmers against drought and excess rain.
 Launched in Kenya in 2008, it is now the largest agricultural insurance program in Africa.

 By the end of 2013, Kilimo Salama insured 187,000 farmers in three countries.
 Previously, few of them could afford such cover because of the high costs.
 Traditional crop insurance relies on expensive farm visits to verify claims.
 Kilimo Salama does not visit the farms.
 Most of the program is designed specifically for smallholders.
 It uses automated weather stations and mobile payments.
 These dramatically reduce administrative costs, finally enabling a premium price that millions of farmers can afford.

 Kilimo Salama is funded through the Syngenta Foundation and the Global Index Insurance Facility (GIIF).
 Launched in 2009, the GIIFis a multi-donor trust fund financed by the European Union, Japan and the Netherlands, and implemented by IFC and the World Bank.

 Our vision is for agricultural insurance to be as common on a farm as fertilizer should be.

 Kilimo Salama’s use of technology is the key to the microinsurance product’s affordability and the model’s scalability.
 Almost all Kilimo Salama’s clients are smallholders scattered throughout rural areas.